Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Renormalisable model with fourth family vector-like fermions

 Although the only constraint on the couplings in Eq.\eqref{eq:Yuk4f} is from the SM fermion mass matrix in a general basis, there exist a particular basis where some of the couplings can be zero \cite{King:2018fcg}.
 By rechoosing the chiral quark basis, we can find a basis where

 In such a basis, the quark couplings in Eq.\eqref{eq:Yuk_couplings} read

 Without further modification, the first family quark remains massless in this basis.
 The problem can be solved by considering some more massive particles, such as a neutral Higgs messenger \cite{Ferretti:2006df}, which also helps to explain the quark mass hierarchy.
 Nevertheless, the massive particles are not likely to make any phenomenological effects other than the up quark mass and therefore are not going to be discussed further.
-To explain the heaviness of top quark, the mass of $q_4$ is assumed to be lighter than $u_4$ and $d_4$, not to speak of $\ell_4$ and $e_4$.
+To explain the heaviness of top quark, the mass of $q_4$ is assumed to be the lightest in the vector-like fermions.
 As the Yukawa coupling of top quark, namely $Y^u_{33}$, is determined by $m_{\rm t}/\langle\Phi_2\rangle\simeq1$, $M^q_4$ cannot be much larger than $\langle\phi\rangle$.
 On the other hand, the experimental limit from vector-like top (VLT) decay on $M^q_4$ is around 1 TeV \cite{King:2020mau}.
 If $q_4$ is not too heavy, it makes an extra contribution to the amplitude during the freeze-out in addition to the processes in Fig.\ref{fig:Feyn}, as shown in Fig.\ref{fig:Feyn_q4}.

-And it will also affect the decay rate of the new gauge boson if $q_4$ is more than twice lighter than $Z'$.
+It can also affect the decay rate of the new gauge boson if $q_4$ is more than twice lighter than $Z'$.

 Here, to quantify the influence of the vector-like fermions, we consider $q_4$ with a mass of 1 TeV and show the allowed parameter space in Fig.\ref{fig:ra_4th} in a similar style to the one in Fig.\ref{fig:ra_eff} for the effective model.
-Compared with the result in the effective model, the maximal masses of the dark fermion $\chi$ and the gauge boson $Z'$ increased to 31 TeV and 52 TeV respectively.
+Compared with the result in the effective model, the maximal masses of the dark fermion $\chi$ and the gauge boson $Z'$ increase to 31 TeV and 52 TeV respectively.
 As the allowed parameter space is enlarged, the perturbativity limit of the Yukawa-type interaction coupling in the dark sector starts to play a role in constraining the parameters.
 For TeV scale dark matter candidate, again, the relation $M_{Z'}\simeq2m_\chi$ is required by the constraint on $Z-Z'$ mixing angle.